• Skip to main content

 EGGNOG RECIPE

 This holiday season, skip additive-laden cartons of pre-made eggnog and make fresh and creamy eggnog from scratch!
-This stuff is incredibly addicting and couldn’t be easier to make.
-You just need eggs, sugar, milk, heavy cream (or thickened cream) and have creamy eggnog whenever and with whoever you want!
-That is…if you’re in the mood to share.
+This stuff is incredibly addictive and couldn’t be easier to make.
+You just need eggs, sugar, milk and heavy cream (or thickened cream), and before you know it, you’ll have creamy eggnog whenever and with whoever you want!
+That is… if you’re in the mood to share.

 RAW EGGS IN EGGNOG

-Sine the FDA and USDA recommend we cook pasteurized eggs when making Eggnog at home, this recipe does that for your safety.
+According to Foodsafety, it is recommended that we use pasteurised eggs when making Eggnog at home, so we’ve created this recipe with that in mind for your safety.

-Additionally, eggnog is normally aged with liquor for several weeks or even months in advance, which may sound crazy BUT the alcohol becomes the sterilizer and preservative.
-Very few bacteria (like salmonella), can survive in the presence of alcohol, as has been proven in lab experiments at Rockefeller University.
-It won’t kill them ALL, but it doesn kill some, according to ABC news.
+Additionally, eggnog is normally aged with liquor for several weeks or even months in advance, which may sound crazy but the alcohol becomes the steriliser and preservative.
+Very few bacteria (like salmonella), can survive the presence of alcohol, as has been proven in lab experiments at Rockefeller University by Science Friday.
+It won’t kill them ALL, but it does kill some, according to ABC news.

 HOW TO MAKE CREAMY EGGNOG FROM SCRATCH